magnesiumlabs/magnesium/README.md

 ## Introduction

-Easily develop your Design System for the web, The Magnesium Sass Framework is here for that!
+The Magnesium Sass Framework helps you easily develop your Web Design System.

 ## Installing